BsHeR4/myschool-Project/README.md

 ### Key Features:
 - **MVC + S**: Divide the project using MVC + S to make it easy for maintenance and edit.
 - **Home**: Show announcement related with school and some information about the student.
-- **Marks**: Allows users to show their marks which is filtered by subjects.
+- **Marks**: Allows users to show their student marks which is filtered by subjects.
 - **Homeworks**: Ability to see the Homeworks that need to be completed in addition to sorting the completed Homeworks.
 - **Notes**: Ability to see notes made by teachers or mentors.
 - **Weekly schedule**: Ability to see the weekly schedule within an image.